Frequently Asked Questions

 We believe in democracy.
 The form this takes is for a constitutional assembly to decide.
 Having experienced the governments delivered by First Past the Post, we will argue against it.

-Why do you propose “Northumbria”?
+Why do you sometimes say “Northumbria”?

 Why red and yellow?